 Premises Improvement Notice

-Where non-compliance with the requirements under regulation 16, 17 or 17A is identified at a premises, the enforcement officer should normally seek to remedy the non-compliance by a graduated and proportional approach to enforcement.
+Where non-compliance with the requirements under regulation 16 is identified at a premises, the enforcement officer should normally seek to remedy the non-compliance by a graduated and proportional approach to enforcement.
 Where possible, education of responsible persons, giving advice and informal action should be attempted before any other enforcement action.
 However, when necessary, a Premises Improvement Notice should be issued.

-An enforcement officer may terminate a Premises Improvement Notice if satisfied that the person to whom it has been issued has taken the measures specified in the notice or otherwise taken action necessary to ensure that regulation 16, 17 and 17A can be complied with when the premises are allowed to be open.
+An enforcement officer may terminate a Premises Improvement Notice if satisfied that the person to whom it has been issued has taken the measures specified in the notice or otherwise taken action necessary to ensure that regulation 16 can be complied with when the premises are allowed to be open.